shakebugs/shake-docs/docs/android/configuration-and-data/essentials.md

 * SMS
 * STORAGE

-On Shake dashboard, only those permissions that the user has granted access to are listed.
+On your Shake dashboard, only those permissions that the user has granted access to are listed.
 The ones you don't see were either denied or not requested at all.